ajberkley/cl-binary-store/README.md

 Here we are definining how to store an object of type SOMETHING-ELSE (which is defined in [example-extension.lisp](src/example-extension.lisp)).
 We define our type *tag* +test-code+ and we write it out in #'store-something-else along with whatever else we feel like.
 Then on restore we call (restore-something-else restore-object) when we see +test-code+.  restore-object is a function we can call to restore further objects from the data stream.
 See [basic-codespace.lisp](src/basic-codespace.lisp) for lots of examples.

-Anyhow, here is the result of running the code
+Anyhow, here is the boring result of running the code in [example-extension.lisp](src/example-extension.lisp]

     CL-USER> (quicklisp:quickload "example-extension")
     CL-USER> (example-extension:test-serializable-object-info)